I’ve always said there are two types of people in the world:

 4. In 2017, Google changed its algorithm 13 times (Moz)

-That’s right: According to Moz’s Google algorithm changelog, 13 changes were recorded last year alone.
+That’s right: According to Moz’s Google algorithm changelog, 13 changes were recorded in 2017 alone.

 Furthering the point of Google’s software team always being on the ball with their search engine, it means SEO experts can follow recently-updated guidelines to increase their chances of ranking highly.

 But, this also comes with a warning:

 Since their algorithm is changing so much, it’s tricky to keep up.